 “I started meditating with Seb about 4-5 years ago at a challenging period in my life.
 Seb’s meditations are both beautiful and calming; through his guidance and teachings I have developed a new understanding of my inner world and have been able to access an inner wisdom, clarity and stillness that is a great source of comfort and happiness in my life.
 Thank you Seb for introducing me to the power of meditation!”

 Laura Pandora Sale

-The full twelve steps of the Shamanic Christian Zen meditation are as follows:
+The extended Shamanic Christian Zen meditation is as follows:

 - The Grounding

 Connect mind with the senses.